jawspeak/go-slack-status/README.md

 No significant external dependencies.

+Check out your config repo into the `config-repo` folder which is ignored by this git repo.
+Then your team can have an internal private repo for collaborating crontabs and what teams get what notifications.

 ### Development

 I work with a separate GOPATH for open source work.
 In the folder holding the gopath src file, I have a GOPATH_source_me.sh script with the following contents: